dtlewis290/squeakvm.org/README.md

 Note that the version naming of compiled unix VMs is derived from the SNV version file, which currently requires use of Subversion in the local repository.

-The squeakvm branch attempts to maiantain a linear history matching that of the upstream SVN repository.
-Merges and pull requests should happen in master.
+The squeakvm branch attempts to maintain a linear history matching that of the upstream SVN repository.
+Merges and pull requests should be done in master.